Laza Kostić: Verse and prose

 In his poetry, Kostić often touched upon universal themes and human concerns, especially the relationships between man and God, society, and fellow humans.
 He contributed stylistic and linguistic innovations, experimenting freely, often at the expense of clarity.
 His work is closer to European Romanticism than that of any other Serbian poet of his time.
 Kostić attempted unsuccessfully in numerous, incomplete theoretical essays to combine the elements of the native folk song with those of European Romanticism.
 The lack of success can be attributed to the advanced nature of his poetry, the ideas of his time, and his eccentricity.

 Of Kostić's plays.
 Maksim Crnojević (1863) represents the first attempt to dramatize an epic poem.
 Pera Segedinac (1875) deals with the struggle of the Serbs for their rights in the Austro-Hungarian Empire and his play Gordana (1890) did not receive much praise.

-Kostić was a controversial personality; he was more celebrated than understood in his youth and became less popular in his old age, only achieving real fame after his death.
-Today, it is generally accepted that Kostić is the originator of modern Serbian poetry.